 Zambia, a landlocked country in Southern Africa, is renowned for its natural beauty, diverse wildlife, and rich cultural heritage.
 Understanding its geographical positioning is crucial for comprehending its climatic patterns, biodiversity, and regional significance.

-Ask Hotbot: Where is zambia located?
+Ask HotBot: Where is zambia located?

-What is the capital of zambia?
+Ask HotBot: What is the time in zambia?

 Lusaka, the capital city of Zambia, is a vibrant metropolis that serves as the political, economic, and cultural heart of the nation.
 Located in the southern part of the central plateau at an elevation of approximately 1,280 meters (4,200 feet) above sea level, Lusaka is a hub of activity, brimming with a mix of modernity and tradition.

-Ask Hotbot: What is the capital of zambia?
+Ask HotBot: What is the capital of zambia?